MicrosoftDocs/Hololens/hololens/hololens-diagnostic-logs.md

 ## DiagnosticLog CSP

-In a Mobile Device Management (MDM) environment, the IT administrator can use the the [DiagnosticLog configuration service provider (CSP)](/windows/client-management/mdm/diagnosticlog-csp) to configure diagnostic settings on enrolled HoloLens devices.
+In a Mobile Device Management (MDM) environment, the IT administrator can use the [DiagnosticLog configuration service provider (CSP)](/windows/client-management/mdm/diagnosticlog-csp) to configure diagnostic settings on enrolled HoloLens devices.
 The IT administrator can configure these settings to collect logs from enrolled devices.

 See more:
 - [Collect diagnostics from a Windows device](/mem/intune/remote-actions/collect-diagnostics)